Buddhist Therapy, Life Coaching, Dharma Training

 Anagārika Michael Turner Buddhist Teacher and Trainer | Pasannacitta: having a bright, clear, purified, and confident mind; having faith in the three jewels and in kamma and its results

-My Path & My Purpose
+My Philosophy & My Purpose

-Hello, my name is Michael Turner (my Dhamma name is Pasannacitta), and I am an ariya-puggala (sakadāgāmi), an advanced pre-monastic Buddhist trainer, a meditation teacher, a resilience counsellor, a mindfulness consultant, a transformative personal coach, and a full-time 8-precept Buddhist anagārika — the word "anagārika" is an honorific given to pre-monastic Buddhists; and the word "sakadāgāmi" is a reflection of my advanced spiritual progress along the path toward full enlightenment, having attained the first two fruits and currently working toward Third Path attainment.
+Hello, my name is Michael Turner (my Dhamma name is Upāsaka Pasannacitta).
+I am an ariya-puggala (sakadāgāmi), an advanced Buddhist Dhammavinaya trainer, an analytical meditation teacher, a Buddhist therapist, a personal coach, and a full-time precept-holding Buddhist having formerly been an anagārika for eight years.
+The word "anagārika" is an honorific given to pre-monastic Buddhist renunciants; and the word "sakadāgāmi" (once-returner) is a reflection of my advanced spiritual progress along the path toward full enlightenment, having attained the first two fruits and currently pointed toward Third Path (non-returner) practice.

-In my capacity as a Buddhist Anagārika and advanced Buddhist teacher, I work with Buddhist practitioners to teach them how to overcome the things that hold them back from true progress; that is to say, true progress toward genuine happiness, peace of mind, and contentment — i.e., the Buddhist path.
-If you are looking for an insightful and skilled early Buddhist Dhamma-based coach, counsellor, therapist, trainer, or teacher, or if you strive to become a streamenterer, an awakened-being, then you've found the right teacher.
+In my present capacity as a Buddhist coach and therapist, I work with Buddhist practitioners of all skill and experience levels to guide them on how to overcome the things that hold them back from true progress; that is to say, true progress toward genuine happiness, peace of mind, and contentment — i.e., the Buddhist path.
+If you are looking for an insightful and skilled early Buddhist Dhamma-based teacher, mentor, coach, or therapist, or if you strive to become a stream-enterer, an awakened being, then you've found the right teacher.

-My Philosophy & My Practice
+My Practice & My Path Progress

 My Teachings & My Style